 Before jumping to conclusions about the potentially negative opinion your subscribers might have of your brand because of their inactivity, consider the fact that they might not know you well enough.

 This is where an email reminding them of your values and your products or services can be timely.
 It’s an opportunity to remind your subscribers who you are, what your brand is and what you have to offer.
-It can be a reminder of your strengths, a presentation of your latest products or highlighting your latest published articles or a digest of it all.
+It can be a reminder of your strengths, a presentation slides of your latest products or highlighting your latest published articles or a digest of it all.

 Follow-up emails like this are a way to remind your subscribers of why they signed up for your newsletter in the first place, without having to offer them a discount or a coupon.